Kencoco Ltd Charcoal Briquettes

-Kencoco are odourless and smokeless charcoal briquettes from recycled agricultural coconut waste (coconut shells, husks) and charcoal dust.
-This product has high heat combustion capabilities and is a viable low-cost alternative to fuels such as firewood, kerosene and wood charcoal.
+Kencoco Ltd. produces Eco-makaa Briquettes that are odourless and smokeless charcoal briquettes from recycled agricultural coconut waste (coconut shells, husks) and charcoal dust.
+This product has high heat combustion capabilities and is a low-cost alternative to fuels such as firewood, kerosene and wood charcoal.

 Kencoco’s factory is located in Kikambala, Kilifi County in Kenya.